 Naughton, M. (2009) (Editor) The Criminal Cases Review Commission: Hope for the Innocent?
 (Palgrave Macmillan).
-Republished in 2012 in paperback.
+Republished in 2012 in paperback with a new Foreword.

 This book, now in paperback, focuses on the world’s first publicly-funded body to review alleged miscarriages of justice, set up in the wake of notorious cases such as the Guildford Four and the Birmingham Six.
 Bringing together critical perspectives from campaigners, prominent criminal appeal practitioners and academic specialists, it centres on the different aspects of the CCRC’s tasks, in particular, the limitations placed on it by its governing statute that hinder its claimed independence from the appeal courts and its working practices which prevents the referral of cases in which victims may be factually innocent.
 The book compares the CCRC with existing systems in Scotland, the US and Canada that deal with alleged wrongful convictions.
 Thoroughly undermining its operations, this study argues that the CCRC’s help to innocent victims of wrongful conviction is merely incidental.

 ‘Michael Naughton’s timely and authoritative book comprehensively destroys the myth that the central mission of the CCRC is to correct wrongful convictions of the innocent.’
 Professor Mike McConville, The Chinese University of Hong Kong